zhiyao/zhiyao.github.io/_posts/2016-05-18-write-write-write.md

 date:   2016-05-18 09:35:31 +0800
 categories: writing
 ---
-# Writing Writing Writing...
-I am not fond of it

 Writing has always not been my forte.
 But I am here to change that starting from today.
 Even if no one reads this or my writing is so bad, I would start writing ideas and thoughts at least 1 time a week to begin.